-Most people come to the Recoleta neighborhood to explore the cemetery, but the area around the cemetery is a good place to explore as well.
-Recoleta is one of the wealthiest areas of Buenos Aires and has many points of interest.
+Most people come to the Recoleta neighborhood of Buenos Aires to explore the cemetery, but the area around the cemetery is a good place to explore as well.
+Recoleta is one of the wealthiest areas of the city and has many points of interest.

 I started at Paseo Chabuca Granda, a plaza opening at the end of Calle Junín.
 In the center is a huge rubber tree that has sprawling branches held up by several supports.
 It was one of the more interesting features of the plaza, including a few monuments.

 On one end of the plaza is the Basílica Nuestra Señora del Pilar, a church completed in 1732.
 It has a small museum in the old cloisters displaying priceless ecclesiastical art.
-Admission was ARG$8.
+Admission was ARG$8 (as of April 2014).

 Next to the church is the Centro Cultural Recoleta, a cultural center located in a building complex completed in 1732.
 It was originally used by the Franciscans.
 There are usually art exhibitions inside.